frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 And there is the rich young man. "'Go, sell all that you have.
 Give to the poor, and you will have treasure in heaven.
 Then come, follow me.' ...
 He went away sad because he had great possessions" (*cf*.
 Matt.
 19:21-22).

-There\'s a bit of the rich young man in each one of us.
+There's a bit of the rich young man in each one of us.
 We all have great possessions.
 But we have to be careful that those things do not take a hold of us, or that we are like the older brother.

-We are working in Our Father\'s field all the time, but with sort of a bitter zeal.
+We are working in Our Father's field all the time, but with sort of a bitter zeal.
 Our heart is not really in the things of God.
 The older brother is full of self-righteousness.
 He is all tied up in his own things.

 'What about me?
 Nobody told me.
 Nobody gives me a goat to make merry with my friends.'